Who is this

 I love talking about history, and I hate talking about myself!
 But here we are on the ABOUT page.

-Hailing from an eccentric family of musicians in Kaysville, Utah, I was the pensive, un-eccentric black sheep.
-I quietly went around collecting academic achievements in the first 30 years of life, which I now know was really just a flawed search for external worthiness.
+Hailing from an eccentric family of musicians in Kaysville, Utah, I quietly went around collecting academic achievements in the first 30 years of life, which I now know was really just an adventurous search for external worthiness.
 I could list all the shiny badges I’ve collected, but now I don’t think they’re very important.

-The lucky thing was, while I was on that path, I sort of serendipitously learned the things that do matter: curiosity, compassion, courage, and the almost boundless power of a good story.
+While I was on that path, though, I serendipitously discovered the things that do matter: curiosity, compassion, courage, and the almost boundless power of a good story.
 I traveled the world.
 I married my soul mate.
 I lived in olde England and New England.

-I returned to Utah to teach History at my alma mater, Weber State, and spent the next 15 years searching for interesting ways to tell the human story.
-In my gen ed classes especially, reluctant students were my greatest teachers.
+I returned to Utah to teach History at my alma mater, Weber State University, and spent the next 15 years searching for interesting ways to tell the human story.
+In my gen-ed classes especially, apathetic students were my greatest teachers.
 How do I make history relevant and interesting to people who don’t care?
-I came to realize that the real heart of it all is always the human stories nestled within the big picture.
+I realized that human stories are the heart of everything, nestled within the big picture.

-I led Study Abroad tours for a decade and discovered the power of travel as education.
+I also designed and led Study Abroad courses for a decade, and became passionate about the power of travel as education.
 Nothing beats learning about the past, while standing right there where it happened.
-I also created a little family (with my Philosopher husband) and spent years on the steep learning curve called fixing up an old Victorian house.
-With my sister (a Women’s Studies professor), I started What’sHerName, a women’s history podcast, and was surprised when it found an enthusiastic global audience.
+I also created a little family (with my Philosopher husband) and spent years on the steep learning curve fixing up an old Victorian house.
+With my sister (a Women’s Studies professor), I launched What’sHerName, a women’s history podcast, and was surprised when it found an enthusiastic global audience.

 I host a women’s history podcast.